mk12/sicp/notes/text.md

 #### Applicative order versus normal order

-- That example used _applicative order_&hairsp;: evaluate everything first, then apply the procedure to the arguments.
+- That example used _applicative order_: evaluate all the subexpressions first, then apply the procedure to the arguments.
 - With _normal order_, operands are substituted in the procedure unevaluated.
 Only when it reaches primitive operators do combinations reduce to values.

 An example of normal-order procedure application: